private-octopus/c4/README.md

   the simultaneous variation of bandwidth and delays in "low Earth orbit" satellite networks?

-We will need to build a series of simulation scenarios, probably using the simulation tools in the Picoquic test suite.
+We can test these scenarios using the simulation tools in the Picoquic test suite, through the `pico_sim` tool.
+The tool will execute a simulation scenario, and compute qlog traces for the connections in that scenario.
+The simulation scenario is specified in a text file.
+Some examples of simulation scenarios are provided in the `sim_specs` folder.

+The qlog traces produced by the simulation scenarios can be visualized with the Python script `qlogparse.py`, which produces a graphs showing how key parameters like congestion window or RTT vary for the simulated connections.

-We can measure performance using the QUIC PERF tools for QUIC, and their extensions to simulate real time traffic.
-We can tests these issues with existing algorithms like BBR or Cubic, and maybe with a version of Cubic incorporating the mechanisms of TCP-Vegas and L4S.
-The first step is to build a robust set of simulation scenarios to investigate our list of issues, and refine our series of documents.
+Our first goal is to collect a robust set of simulation scenarios to investigate our list of issues, and refine our series of documents.
+This may require some updates to the simulation tool, for example to simulate various AQM policies, or to incorporate the simulations of Wi-Fi links.

 Once we have these documents and simulations, we can start developping "Christian's Congestion Control Code".